w3c/w3c-website-redesign-documentation/_posts/2021-07-21-redesigning-the-landing-page-for-technical-reports.md

 date: 2021-07-21
 ---

+{: .no_toc }

 From March to July this year, we worked on the redesigning the landing page for Technical Reports.

 In this article, I document the problems, processes and decisions made along the way.

 To help you understand the work and this article, I'll explain some words we'll be using here.
-Later, as we introduce new words I'll also explain those.
+Later, as we introduce new words, I'll also explain those.

 Let's begin.